What is a reservation of water?

-You should apply if you want to ensure that a lake level or stream flow will be available when and where you and the public need it for specific instream uses, and the water will not be appropriated or diverted for another use.
+You should apply if you want to ensure that a lake level or stream flow will be available when and where you and the public need it for specific instream or lake level use.

-If you have an instream water right, you have priority use of that water over people who file later for water rights.
+If you have a senior instream water right, you have priority use of that water over people who file later for water rights.
 You can have legal standing in case of conflicting uses of water by people without water rights.

 How can I apply for reservation of water?

-You can download an Application for a Reservation of Water Form (PDF) in Adobe Acrobat format (PDF) or you can get an application for reservation of water at any Department of Natural Resources, Water Resources Section office.
-Your application must be submitted to the office in the area where the proposed reservation of water is to occur.
+You can download an Application for a Reservation of Water Form (PDF) (7/9/2018) or you can get an application for reservation of water at any Department of Natural Resources, Water Resources Section office.